Guinan (Star Trek): Appearances

 Central to the plot of the second half of "Time's Arrow" which opened the sixth season, Guinan meets Picard for the first time in her timeline and works with him and Samuel Clemens to prevent a plot by the aliens of Devidia II.
 In "Rascals", alongside Picard, Ro, and Keiko O'Brien (Rosalind Chao), her body is de-aged to that of a child following a transporter accident, where the younger Guinan was portrayed by actress Isis Jones.
 Guinan reveals that her father is still alive at the time, having previously been hiding from him on Earth during "Time's Arrow".
 In "Suspicions", she advises Doctor Beverly Crusher (Gates McFadden) on whether to trust her instincts when a Ferengi scientist is killed during an experiment on board.

 Guinan is originally from El-Auria.
 Her people, sometimes called "listeners", had been scattered throughout the galaxy after the Borg invaded their homeworld.
 As a refugee aboard the El-Aurian vessel Lakul, she is rescued from the Nexus by the USS Enterprise-B. This is part of the opening act of Star Trek Generations, the 1994 film made after the series' seven-year run concluded.
 Guinan did not appear in the next two Star Trek films (First Contact and Insurrection).

 Guinan reveals in Nemesis that she has been married 23 times.
 She states in "Evolution" that she has many children, including a son who went through a phase when "he wouldn't listen to anybody"—something unusual "in a species of listeners".

-Guinan appears in the second season premiere of Star Trek: Picard, when Jean-Luc Picard visits her at her bar in Los Angeles.
+Guinan appears in the second season premiere of Star Trek: Picard, when Jean-Luc Picard visits her at her bar in Los Angeles called 10 Forward Avenue.
+Guinan has also adjusted her physical age so that she appears older as humans do not like to be reminded of their mortality.
+After time traveling back to 2024 in order to correct the timeline, Picard and his crew encounter a younger version of Guinan living on Earth in the 21st century who aids them.
+Following Picard's return to the present, he visits Guinan who had kept their history in the past a secret in order to preserve the timeline and reveals what had become of Cristobal Rios and Picard's friends from the 21st century.
+As seen in the third season premiere, Guinan decided to capitalize on the upcoming Frontier Day holiday by selling small models of the various Enterprises in her bar.